-Sharp wire – It is best to cover the wire with some soft wax provided by the orthodontist until the patient can be seen at the office to have the wire trimmed.
-If the wire is accessible, sharp nail clippers can cut the wire.
+Sharp Braces Wire – It is best to cover the braces wire with some soft wax provided by the orthodontist until the patient can be seen at the office to have the wire trimmed.
+If the braces wire is accessible, sharp nail clippers can cut the braces wire.

-Broken wire – A broken wire should be replaced as soon as the patient can schedule an appointment at the orthodontic practice.
+Broken Brace Wire – A broken wire should be replaced as soon as the patient can schedule an appointment at the orthodontic practice.

 Loose Band – A loose band can be kept in place until the scheduled appointment, however, it is best to re-cement it as soon as possible as it can contribute to gum inflammation and tooth decay.

-Lost Retainer – If you loose your removable retainer, you must contact the orthodontic practice immediately and make arrangements for a replacement as soon as possible, as the teeth can shift quickly, particularly if the braces were removed recently.
+Lost Orthodontic Retainer – If you lose your removable orthodontic retainer, you must contact the orthodontic practice immediately and make arrangements for a replacement as soon as possible, as the teeth can shift quickly, particularly if the braces were removed recently.

-Broken permanent retainer – If you accidentally break your permanent retainer, you must contact the office immediately and make arrangements for a repair or replacement as soon as possible.
+Broken Permanent Retainer – What Should You Do if You Break Your Permanent Retainer?
+If you accidentally break your permanent retainer, you must contact the office immediately and make arrangements for a repair or replacement as soon as possible.

 Very tight or uncomfortable aligners – This is often due to insufficient wear of previous aligners or not enough hours of wear during the day.
 It is often best to go back to the last best fitting aligner until the orthodontist can evaluate you.
 That is why it is best to keep a couple of previous aligners and not to throw them away after they are worn.

-Lost aligner – If you are at least half way through wearing your current aligner and you lose it, you can often safely go to the next aligner if you have it in your possession, or you can pick up the next aligner as soon as possible from the orthodontist.
-If the next aligner does not fit or it is too tight, you should wear your previous aligner and contact the orthodontic practice to have them order you a replacement aligner.
+Lost Invisalign Aligner – If you are at least half way through wearing your current Invisalign aligner and you lose it, you can often safely go to the next aligner if you have it in your possession, or you can pick up the next aligner as soon as possible from the orthodontist.
+If the next Invisalign aligner does not fit or it is too tight, you should wear your previous aligner and contact the orthodontic practice to have them order you a replacement aligner/s.